 Students will participate in various learning modules and workshops in dialog with our partners, clients, and activists, as well as conduct fieldwork in a collaborative model of human rights advocacy on behalf of our clients and in support of the litigation efforts of our partners.
 The students will then continue the Clinic work on projects arising out of the fieldwork during the Spring semester, meeting once a week for Clinic seminars, workshops and project rounds.
 Past projects have focused on work with Indigenous and Afro-descendant communities, defense of territory, and resistance to extractivist industries, as well as litigation in the Inter-American System for Human Rights.

-An experiential application process will take place.
+An experiential application process is required.

 Citizens of the United States, Canada, Mexico, and much of Latin America do not need a visa to travel to Honduras.
 International students seeking to participate should check with the Dashew Center for International Students and Scholars regarding travel abroad and return on their student visa.